cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

 | Activities | 0.4s |
 | **Total** | 1.9s |

+### Notes

+The second parameter to `Http::pool()` is named `concurrency` and it informs how many requests should be requested simultaneously.
+If you pass `null` (which is the default), the requests execute serially rather than in a batch.

+#### Silver Bullet?

-**Note**: HTTP pooling doesn't solve all your problems.
+HTTP pooling doesn't solve all your problems.
 In many applications, a response from one endpoint is used to inform another call in the chain.
-Use HTTP pooling where it fits, but recognize that the sequential nature of some requests is a requirement.
+Use HTTP pooling where it fits, but recognize that some requests must still be executed in series.

 ## What Does pool() Return?